Yuva2110/Student-activity-Indicator/README.md

-## this is END to END Machine Learning Project
+## This is END to END Machine Learning Project